CookedSeafood/chorus-staff/README.md

 # Ender Staff

-Ender Staff is a staff that teleports the player up to 8 blocks forward for 1 mana when right-clicked.
+Ender Staff is an item that teleports the player up to 8 blocks forward for 1 mana when right-clicked.
 The teleport will end up at a block center before a block with collision or fluids is found.

 ## Feature